-Putin’s speech at staged patriotic rally is abruptly cut off.
+Putin’s speech at staged patriotic rally was abruptly cut off.
 The Kremlin claims it was a glitch.

 As usual for such events, some of the attendees were state employees ordered to attend.

 “We are forced to go to all such events.
-We can’t say no. It’s out of the question,” said a Moscow social worker, Lena, who declined to give her full name for fear of losing her job.
+We can’t say no. It’s out of the question,” said a Moscow social worker, Lena, who spoke on the condition her last name not be used for fear of losing her job.
 “I hate this whole thing, and I am very afraid.
 They told us that if we don’t go it’s going to be very strict this time.
 No explanations will be accepted.
 We would be fired right away.
 I have no way out.”

 Lena is from the sizable group of Russians unwilling to engage in politics and not interested in the news.